300hHZ/Epicodus_1_27_Tic_Tac_Toe/README.md

 * Git and GitHub

 ## *Known bugs:*
-This project has almost no style and was used only for practice purporse.
+This project is not storing user's data and set all score back to 0 if page was refreshed.

 ## *License and copyright:*